 Should the College be in a position where it is not possible to preserve continuation of study, students will be eligible to apply for compensation in order to recoup costs associated with lost time, travel, maintenance or alternative tuition.
-In this instance student claims will be assessed on a case-by-case basis by the Director of Education and Training (Sport, HE and The Arts) following the completion of a HE Student Compensation claim form.
+In this instance student claims will be assessed on a case-by case basis by the Director of Education and Training (School of Advanced, Career and Higher Education) following the completion of a HE Student Compensation claim form.